jamesyxw/crawler/README.md

 The goal of this project is to build a web crawler that can crawl at a speed of 100 pages/sec

-The detail information of the project can be found on their website: http://bittiger.io/
+The detail information of the project can be found on the website: http://bittiger.io/

 #Project Structure